MixBit

 Order exceptions are orders that cannot follow the standard processing path: partial fulfillment, backorder splits, fraud flags, address holds, high-value verification, and custom/personalized items.
 Every eCommerce operation generates exceptions on 5-15% of total order volume.

 When no automated exception routing workflow exists, these orders sit in a queue until someone manually triages them.
 The operations team checks Slack for context, emails the warehouse for status, and messages the customer service team for customer history.
 Resolution takes 2-4x longer than standard orders.
+Workflow automation replaces this manual triage with rule-based routing that assigns each exception type to the right handler within seconds.

 The specific exception types that most eCommerce operations handle manually: